 ♫ Listening to: Two Lips by Choir Boy ♫

 My mom made me tuna casserole when I was growing up, and it was one of my favorite meals.
-This is my vegan version of that casserole.
+This is my healthy(ish) vegan version of that casserole.
 It’s still one of my favorite meals, and now it’s healthier and cruelty free.
 I think this recipe would be mom-approved.
-If you like comfort food, you might like my thanksgiving dinner cake recipe.

 This recipe makes 1 large lasagna pan of casserole or lots of mini casseroles if you prefer tiny cute things.

 Table of Contents

 (click the links to skip to the section you’re looking for)

 If you don't have an onion, you can instead add 1 teaspoon of onion powder when you add the garlic powder.

 - 1 onion, finely diced

 - 2-3 tablespoons of olive oil (if you avoid oil, replace this with water)

 - 1 pound of mushrooms, washed and sliced